 A student came to me in the middle of the semester to disclose a disability.
 I did not know about it before; what do I do now?
-In the college setting, the student with a disability is responsible for requesting and initiating all disability-related services and accommodations.
-An instructor should immediately refer the student the the Director of Disability Services.
-An instructor should not provide accommodations without approval.
-Accommodations can be implemented as soon as a student has been approved by the Director of Disability Services.
+In the college setting, the student with a disability is responsible for requesting and initiating all disability-related services and accommodations early in the semester.
+If a student discloses disability-related information to an instructor in the middle of the semester, the instructor should immediately refer the student the the Disability Services office.
+Accommodations can be implemented as soon as a student has been approved by the Disability Services office; however, accommodations are not retroactive.

 How can I encourage the student to talk with me about the disability?
 Each student has the right to determine when and if they choose to disclose the nature of a disability to faculty.
 We know that communication is important and we encourage students to discuss their learning needs, as well as their strengths and weaknesses.
 Some students, especially those with hidden disabilities, may need time to feel comfortable discussing their disability.
 Some students may never choose or need to discuss their disability.
 Knowing a student’s particular diagnosis is less important than understanding how it interferes with the student’s learning.
 Asking these questions may help facilitate a conversation: